JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab3-IntegrateCustomPagesInModelDrivenPowerApps.md

 New JS web resource: pt_coho.custompage.js

 ## Exercise 1: Embedding a Full page as part of the Model-driven Application
-We will begin by addin the **Coho Winery Landing page** to the MDA.
+We will begin by adding the **Coho Winery Landing page** to the MDA.

 1. Navigate to the [Power Apps Maker portal](https://make.powerapps.com) and ensure you are in the **Developer** environment you created in Lab 0.
 2. Select **Solutions** from the left navigation pane.